fasttime/JScrewIt/Features.md

 ### `HTMLAUDIOELEMENT`
 Existence of the global object Audio whose string representation starts with "function HTMLAudioElement".

-_Available in Chrome, Opera and Android Browser 4.4+.
+_Available in Android Browser 4.4+.
 This feature is not available inside web workers._
 <a name="HTMLDOCUMENT"></a>
 ### `HTMLDOCUMENT`
 Existence of the global object document having the string representation "\[object HTMLDocument\]".